droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 }
 ```

-The `CurrencyPlugin` class contains a single method, `ConvertToDollar`, that takes a currency code and an amount and returns a random amount in USD.
-The method is decorated with the `KernelFunction` attribute, which tells the Semantic Kernel that this method is a plugin function.
-The `Description` attribute is used to provide a description of the method and its parameters.
-The method returns a `decimal` value, which is the dollar equivalent of the provided currency amount.
-For the sake of this example, I'm just returning a random value, but you can replace this with a real currency conversion service.
+In this example, we're using a random multiplier to simulate the conversion process.
+This is purely for demonstration; in a practical setting, you’d replace this with a call to a genuine currency conversion service that provides real-time exchange rates.
+The `KernelFunction` attribute marks ConvertToDollar as a plugin function, signaling to the Semantic Kernel that it can be called as part of its operational workflow.
+The `Description` attributes ensure that the purpose of the function and its parameters are clear for the LLM.

-Next we need to register the plugin with the kernel.
-We do this by adding the `CurrencyPlugin` class to the kernel builder.
+To integrate our newly created `CurrencyPlugin` into the Semantic Kernel's workflow, we need to register the plugin with the kernel.
+This is done by adding the plugin to the kernel builder.
+Here’s how you can do it:

 ```csharp
 var kernelBuilder = Kernel.CreateBuilder()